teksi/wastewater/docs/en/user-guide/How-To/index.rst

 .. figure:: images/tww_system_attributes_depth.jpg

-For symbolizing point elements (manholes, special structures etc. and  wastewater_nodes)  with _function_hierarchic and _usage_current the following function calculate the two tww attributes from the connected reach(es).
+For symbolizing point elements (manholes, special structures etc. and  wastewater_nodes)  with _function_hierarchic and _usage_current the function `update_wastewater_node_symbology` calculates the two tww attributes from the connected reach(es).

 * Run **wastewater node symbology** for all entities (calculates function_hierarchic and usage_current from connected reaches and adds result to  wastewater_node._function_hierarchic and   _usage_current)::